Black oak, Rice Lake Plains, ON (Photo by Chelsea Marcantonio)

-If protected, the woodland would create a buffer to the Nature Conservancy of Canada’s (NCC’s) Red Cloud School Road property — a restored tallgrass prairie ecosystem, which is one of the rarest ecosystem types in the province.
-By creating connected habitat throughout the Rice Lake Plains, NCC can control the spread of invasive species and expand our ongoing restoration work in the area.
+The woodland creates a buffer to the Nature Conservancy of Canada’s (NCC’s) Red Cloud School Road property — a restored tallgrass prairie ecosystem, which is one of the rarest ecosystem types in the province.
+By creating connected habitat throughout the Rice Lake Plains, NCC is able to control the spread of invasive species and expand our ongoing restoration work in the area.

 Salt Creek oak woodland, Rice Lake Plains, ON (Photo by NCC)

 Habitat type: Oak woodland, mixed kame moraine forest.